 reserve your seat at the table

-$195/person (price includes 18% service fee and all applicable tax).
+$195/person (price includes 18% service fee and all applicable tax - view the cost breakdown here).
 Tickets are non-refundable.
-Seating is limited to 50 persons for each event in order to preserve the opportunity for personal interaction between the chefs, performing artists and our patrons.
+Seating is limited to 50 persons per event in order to preserve the opportunity for personal interaction between the chefs, musicians and our patrons.
 Event will proceed rain or shine.

 the fall 2018 series charity

 Maison Madeleine has decided each Secret Supper Series should give back to the community that supports us by adopting a meaningful non-profit organization.
 This Fall the Juvenile Diabetes Research Foundation will receive a portion of this season’s total ticket sales.

 From alternative accommodations to attire, transportation, and weather - here's all you need to know.

 meet the chefs

 Marcus began cooking professionally in his native Ohio at the a of 18.
 He trained under local Chef Alana Shock until he moved to California where he worked for Chef Judy Rodgers at San Francisco institution Zuni Cafe.
 After mastering the art of the chicken at Zuni Marcus began his Asian food studies.
 He traveled through Southern Japan, working on farms and learning regional Japanese home cooking.
 Upon returning to the States he found himself in New Orleans which would soon become his home.
 Working under Chefs Donald Link, Ryan Prewitt, and Rebecca Wilcomb, Marcus spent six years at Herbsaint Bar and Restaurant; eventually rising to become the Executive Sous Chef before leaving to travel Southeast Asia and then to follow his dream of opening Marjie’s Grill.

 new orleans, la